It makes sense to cast your net widely when looking at boarding schools. Here's why.

 The other filter which we have to apply is for admissions to special schools.
-These schools which specialize in teaching students with learning disabilities, for example, have acceptance rates which are generally subject to other variables.
-In most cases we will classify these as non-competitive.
+These schools which specialize in teaching students with learning disabilities, for example, have acceptance rates that are generally subject to other variables.
+In most cases, we will classify these as non-competitive.

 So, where are we going to set the bar?
 Anything below a 25% acceptance rate is very competitive.
 26-50% is competitive.
 51-75% is less competitive.
 Individual educational consultants will have their own scales against which to measure how competitive schools are.

 Why are you only looking at very competitive schools?

 The answer to this question drives the rest of this discussion.
 Applying only to very competitive schools is frankly a risky proposition in my opinion.
 The reason why is that there are just too many variables to make such a strategy a sound one when it comes to boarding school admissions.
 Do you know what the applicant pool looks like in any given year?
 Are you privy to the school's admissions criteria for the year in which your child is applying?
 You do not have access to the admissions office's confidential files and data.
 So, you are gambling if you think your son or daughter is just as well-qualified as the other top applicants.